 Williams is committed to supporting undocumented and DACA designated students throughout their time at the College.
 The following is a short list of staff members who can provide resources and offer guidance.

-- Ninah Pretto, Assistant Dean of International Student Services; provides support and guidance on how students can seek legal advice from community nonprofit agencies that specialize in immigration assistance or immigration attorneys, and helps students navigate the USCIS website and other resources.
+- Ninah Pretto, Associate Dean of the College; provides support and guidance on how students can seek legal advice from community nonprofit agencies that specialize in immigration assistance or immigration attorneys, and helps students navigate the USCIS website and other resources.

 - The Davis Center director and staff; work with all students, especially those from historically underrepresented and underserved groups, as they engage with complex issues of identity, history and cultures and in support of their academic and co-curricular interests.
 For more information about The Davis Center and related programs, please visit their website.